byvar/ubi-canvas/README.md

 8. Have fun!

 ## Controls
 - Game view: Shift to toggle camera controls, and WASD to move around after that.
-Press L to toggle lighting on/off.
+Press L to toggle lighting on/off, and G for gizmos.
 - Scene view: Hold the right mouse button and use WASD to move around

+## Source Code Documentation
+Some general documentation can be found on the [Wiki](https://github.com/byvar/ubi-canvas/wiki).

 ## Misc tips
 - I have not checked every scene.
 If there is an error, please let me know and I will do my best to fix it ASAP.